 We are often asked the following:

-How do we configure the system so that a user/user group can only register/see issues on one specific project?
+How do we configure the system so that a user/user-group can only create/browse issues on one specific project?

-- Add the External Users to that group
+- Add the users to the new 'GroupS'

 - Remove those users from jira-users group

 - Assign 'GroupS' to the Project Role(Users) of your specific Project

 Users in 'GroupS' have JIRA access and can Browse and Create issues only on the specific project.

 The Project can be hidden to only 'GroupS' by replacing jira-users group on all Project Roles.